benbodhi/clank/README.md

 - npm or yarn
 - Discord bot token
 - Discord channel ID
-- Alchemy API key for Base network
+- Alchemy API key for Base network with:
+  - Webhooks enabled
+  - WebSockets enabled
+  - Debug API enabled

+## Alchemy Setup

+1. Create a new app for Base network in your Alchemy dashboard
+2. Enable required features:
+   - **WebSockets** - Required for real-time event monitoring
+   - **Webhooks** - For real-time notifications
+   - **Debug API** - For transaction and event tracing
+3. Copy your API key to use in the environment variables

 ## Project Structure